Basic Approach

 Improvement Support and Monitoring

-Since fiscal 2023, we have been conducting on-site surveys with the aim of reducing supplier risks and expanding communication opportunities.
-We visit the sites of suppliers who are judged to have high procurement risks according to the results of the CSR procurement survey or are important for our business, where we conduct on-site inspections, check documents, and conduct interviews, to investigate the management system and the status of initiatives related to CSR procurement.
-The items to be checked were developed with reference to the RBA VAP audit standards.
+At ENEOS, we have been conducting on-site supplier surveys since fiscal 2023 with the aim of reducing supplier risks and expanding communication opportunities.
+Based on the results of CSR procurement surveys, we visit suppliers who have been assessed as “non-compliant” or those considered to pose potential risks and conduct on-site inspections, document reviews, interviews, and other activities to investigate their management systems and initiatives related to CSR procurement.
+The items for confirmation were developed with reference to the RBA VAP audit standards.

-As a result of the on-site surveys, we have classified items that need to be improved into “critical non-compliance” and “other non-compliance” and requested corrective measures from suppliers (see the table below).
-For suppliers who are judged to have “critical non-compliance,” we discuss the direction of corrective action, which leads to support for improvement.
+As a result of on-site supplier surveys, we have classified items that need to be improved into “critical non-compliance” and “other non-compliance” and requested corrective measures from suppliers (see the table below).
+For suppliers with an assessment of “critical non-compliance,” we discuss the direction of corrective action, which leads to support for improvement.

-In fiscal 2023, we visited three companies.
-We plan to continue conducting these on-site surveys, not only to confirm the status of responses, but also as opportunities to communicate directly with suppliers.
+In fiscal 2023, we visited three companies and ascertained that there were no issues.
+We plan to continue conducting these on-site supplier surveys, not only to confirm the status of responses, but also as opportunities to communicate directly with suppliers.

 Classification of Non-Compliance and Deadlines for Corrective Action